kendkhong/LoanApplicationSite2/README.md

 - [Usage](#usage)

 # Introduction
-The goal of the project is basically automated the of applying for a loan on a fictional loan application website.
-The project used the latest as well as existing technologies to demonstrate an efficient and effective way to write a clean test code that can be reused and maintained.
-This project applied the behavior-driven development (BDD) approach to write test scenarios in a natural language using Gherkin syntax.
+The goal of the project is to automate testing the process of applying for a loan on a fictional loan application website.
+The project used the latest as well as existing technologies to demonstrate an efficient and effective way to write clean test code that can be reused and maintained.
+This project applied the behavior-driven development (BDD) approach to write test scenarios in natural language using Gherkin syntax.
 The project also used the Page Object Model (POM) design pattern to encapsulate all the details of HTML elements into a page object, which can be reused across different test files.
 And the project also used the Playwright framework to interact with the web application and perform actions such as clicking buttons, filling forms, and verifying results.
 ## Installation

 ### Prerequisites